Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

     //User ports ends
     ```

-9. Find the instance instantiation to the AXI bus interface and add
-    .leds(leds) as shown in the following example to map the port
+9. Find the instantiation to the AXI bus interface and add ``.leds(leds)``, as shown in the following example, to map the port
     connections:

     ```